pranavanantharam/OPC-UA-Client-with-Mainflux-IoT-Integration/README.md

 - The data retrieved from the OPC UA server is stored in MySQL databases and .csv files ( local backup ).

+- A sample JSON configuration file 'config.json' is attached for reference

 - Refer to 'references.txt' for more information.